Language classes

 In addition to the regular lecture programme, we also offer a range of special courses (times, conditions of participation, target groups and costs vary depending on the course format).

-During the lecture periods, our peer-to-peer learning programme Café Lingua [currently suspended due to lack of student demand!] also offers the opportunity to get to know the native language and culture of your chosen tutor in small groups or to teach your own language and culture as a tutor.
+During the lecture periods, our peer-to-peer learning programme Café Lingua also offers the opportunity to get to know the native language and culture of your chosen tutor in small groups or to teach your own language and culture as a tutor.
 After forming groups at the beginning of the semester, the individual groups go on small excursions independently and choose the learning content themselves.

 In the summer months, we offer summer schools in cooperation with various international partners, in which language skills are deepened, expanded and, above all, applied: Components include lessons in small groups, multinational teamwork, research projects, insights into companies, universities/colleges, excursions, joint leisure activities.
 Many of our courses are also recognised as educational leave (educational leave possible) and/or recognised as coursework within certain degree programmes (eligibility and ECTS credits vary depending on the degree programme and summer school).